IsratMomi/IsratMomi/README.md

 - 💞️ Currently learing vue.js which helps me to develop web system more efficiently.
 - 📫 Expert on Laravel but want to do more with Laravel in future.

-Languages and Tools
+Languages and Frameworks
-- C, C#, python, java, php.
+- C, C#, python, java, php, html, css, javascript, mysql.
-- Xampp mysql
-Frameworks
-- Dot net core, Laravel
+- Dot net core, Laravel.